woojoo666/arcana-notes/notes11.md

 well, unless the caller keeps the private properties on the "caller side"? (recall the dicussions about distributed objects and "cloning over a network")

-Actually recall that it isn't enough for the caller to check which keys exist on the callee
+Actually recall that it isn't enough for the caller to check which keys exist on the callee to figure out what overrides to send in
-// TODO: FIND REFERENCED SECTION
-Since the callee could have behavior referencing properties that aren't defined yet (eg sum: ( a b >> result: a+b), notice how a and b are like function args, not defined yet but the caller is meant to pass them in) this is how function parameters often work
+    as mentioned in section "Asking for Overrides vs Sending Them In" Since the callee could have behavior referencing properties that aren't defined yet (eg `sum: ( a b >> result: a+b)`, notice how `a` and `b` are like function args, not defined yet but the caller is meant to pass them in) this is how function parameters often work

-So maybe there is no choice but for the callee to ask the caller for values, instead of the caller sending them in
+So maybe there is no choice but for the callee to _ask_ the caller for values, instead of the caller _sending_ them in
-    // TODO: FIND REFERENCED SECTION
-Along with all the security problems
+    see section "Asking for Overrides vs Sending Them In" Along with all the security problems

-Reference / Parameter Declaration
+### Reference / Parameter Declaration

-What if we declared all references / parameters so in the earlier example sum: (a b >> result: a+b), a and b would be undefined, but would have a special undefined value, undefined parameter or something thus, the caller could check and see that it needs to pass in values for a and b, even if they are private Note that these declarations can still be private, since we aren't enumerating the private keys, just setting the value to something other than undefined still seems a bit ugly that we are having this arbitrary special value though...
+What if we declared all references / parameters so in the earlier example `sum: (a b >> result: a+b)`, `a` and `b` would be undefined, but would have a special undefined value, undefined parameter or something thus, the caller could check and see that it needs to pass in values for `a` and `b`, even if they are private Note that these declarations can still be private, since we aren't enumerating the private keys, just setting the value to something other than `undefined` still seems a bit ugly that we are having this arbitrary special value though...

-what if it's a dynamic reference? eg foo: (key >> result: this[key]) now we don't know which property to declare as a parameter
+what if it's a dynamic reference? eg `foo: (key >> result: this[key])` now we don't know which property to declare as a parameter

-Unless reference declaration was dynamic...? so if we had this[a+b], we figure out what a+b is and declare that as a parameter if a or b changes, then we re-calculate and declare the new parameter so what about in the earlier example, with the dynamic key this[key], where key itself is a parameter well first key will be declared as a parameter, and then when the caller provides key, then this[key] will get calculated and then declared as a parameter, and then the caller can provide this[key] convergence
+Unless reference declaration was dynamic...? so if we had `this[a+b]`, we figure out what `a+b` is and declare that as a parameter if `a` or `b` changes, then we re-calculate and declare the new parameter so what about in the earlier example, with the dynamic key `this[key]`, where `key` itself is a parameter well first `key` will be declared as a parameter, and then when the caller provides `key`, then `this[key]` will get calculated and then declared as a parameter, and then the caller can provide `this[key]` convergence

-I guess this convergence could get arbitrarily long, if we have a chain of dynamic references depending on other dynamic references eg a: this[b], b: this[c], c: this[d], ... what if there was feedback?
+I guess this convergence could get arbitrarily long, if we have a chain of dynamic references depending on other dynamic references eg `a: this[b], b: this[c], c: this[d], ...` what if there was feedback?

-Preventing Dynamic Access and Proxies using Encryption
+### Preventing Dynamic Access and Proxies using Encryption

 We previously talked about a rogue computer using routing to proxy private variables that it doesn't know about
-// TODO: FIND REFERENCED SECTION
-But we can prevent this
+    see section "Replicating Full Private Merging using Routing" and "Property Muxers" But we can prevent this
 Recall our discussions on anonymous reads
 And capturing an object into a single function that is passed to the reader
-// TODO: FIND REFERENCED SECTION
+    see section "Private Keys and Anonymous Reads"

 Well previously I thought that the rogue computer could simply retrieve the property access functions of it's victims (the objects it is proxying), wrap it in a property muxer, and then pass that to the reader
-But if we instead forced every object to provide a property access object, a static piece of data that is simply encrypted Then we can prevent proxying
+But if we instead forced every object to provide a property access object, a _static_ piece of data that is simply encrypted Then we can prevent proxying
 For example, let's assume that we have a giant encrypted piece of data And if you decrypt it using different keys, you will get the values for those keys